wt365/lunar2022/README.md

 First, include `lunar2018.js`.

-Then, call the function `lunar2018(M,D)` in your own scipt.
+Then, call the function `lunar2018(M,D)` in your own script.
 It will return a string of the Chinese lunar calendar date.

 ## Function Syntax